Skip to Main Content

 • Gr 12, or Secondary 5 with Computer Studies, Computer Science or Programming

-Future Entry Plan: as part of a phased approach to filling Cyber Operator positions within the CAF, we will soon accept applications from individuals who have already completed a CAF-endorsed college program (see the CAF-ACE website for information, or contact your nearest recruiting centre).
+Future Entry Plan: As part of a phased approach to filling Cyber Operator positions within the CAF, we will soon accept applications from individuals who have already completed a CAF-endorsed college program.
+For more information, contact your nearest recruiting centre.